antrea-io/antrea/docs/antctl.md

 ## Installation

-The antctl binary is included in the Antrea Docker image (`antrea/antrea-ubuntu`) which means that there is no need to install anything to connect to the Antrea Agent.
+The antctl binary is included in the Antrea Docker images (`antrea/antrea-agent-ubuntu`, `antrea/antrea-controller-ubuntu`) which means that there is no need to install anything to connect to the Antrea Agent.
 Simply exec into the antrea-agent container for the appropriate antrea-agent Pod and run `antctl`:

 ```bash
 kubectl exec -it ANTREA-AGENT_POD_NAME -n kube-system -c antrea-agent -- bash